 From snapping at imaginary flies to biting their owners, small dogs often come with a lot of psychological baggage.
-McGreevy and his colleagues suggest half dozen possible reasons.
+McGreevy and his colleagues suggest half a dozen possible reasons.
 Some of these are related to nature (genes) and others to nurture (environment).
 First, nature.
 Bad behaviors in small dogs typically cause less damage than in big dogs Thus people who love small dogs tend to tolerate bad behaviors in their pets.
 Take biting.
 If the researchers are correct, genes associated with aggression against people would be more likely to persist in small breeds than large breeds.
 This idea is supported by an earlier C-BARQ study which found that Chihuahuas and dachshunds were the breeds most likely to attack people (here).
 (Pit bulls, by the way, ranked in the middle of the pack; they were about as aggressive as poodles.)
 Another biological hypothesis is that behaviors such as begging, attention-seeking, and urination in small dogs are unintended genetic side effects of selection for genes that code for both infantile appearance (cuteness) and immature behaviors.

 However, McGreevy also points out that the bad behaviors seen in small dogs could be the fault of owners rather than genes.
 For example, hyperactivity in small breeds could result from the dogs not getting sufficient exercise because they are kept indoors too much.
-And, owners of small dogs may tend to overindulge their “babies” and inadvertently reinforce behaviors such attention-seeking, jealousy, and begging.
+And, owners of small dogs may tend to overindulge their “babies” and inadvertently reinforce behaviors such as attention-seeking, jealousy, and begging.

 There are, of course, other spins on the small dog problem.
 For example, my colleague David McCord, an expert on personality measurement, says that on the Big Five Personality Inventory, small dogs would tend to score high on Neuroticism and low on Conscientiousness and Agreeableness.
 My wife says they suffer from a “Napoleon Complex.”